priyaramlak/Devops-Projects/README.md

  * Goals To build the app- Clean package
  * Goals to push the code to Sonarqube - sonar:sonar
- * To combine both it is- clean package sonar:sonar
+ * To combine both it is- clean package sonar:sonar Now build the Code
+  * Then need to transfer it to Sonarqube to check the code vulnerabilites and bugs (And for this we need to update the sonarqube URL and token in pom.xml)
+  * Once the code passed the checks in Sonarqube, need to send the artifact file or binary file(war file) to Nexus repository.
+     (And for this we need to update the nexus username and password in settings.xml in maven-/var/lib/jenkins/tools/hudson.tasks.Maven_MavenInstallation/maven3.8.6/conf/settings.xml)

+  * Once it got updated then we can start the build and the artifacts will save under snapshot repository in Nexus *